vicsam/Running-DeepSeek-R1-Distill-Qwen-1.5B-locally/README.md

 Since **Ollama** only supports the `.gguf` format, models in `.safetensors` format need to be converted to `.gguf`.

-## 1. Download `llama.cpp` Library
+##  Download `llama.cpp` Library

-To get started, clone the `llama.cpp` repository:
+# To get started, clone the `llama.cpp` repository:

 ```bash
 git clone https://github.com/ggerganov/llama.cpp.git
 ````

-Open the llama directory
+# Open the llama directory
 ```bash
 cd llama.cpp
 ```

-Install the requirements
+# Install the requirements
 ```bash
 pip install -r requirements.txt
 ```

-Create the conversion file
+# Create the conversion file
 ```bash
 python convert_hf_to_gguf.py -h
 ```
 # After installation, convert to which ever quantization schemes preferable.

-command example if on windows
+Command example if on windows

 ```bash
 python convert_hf_to_gguf.py "C:/Users/<username>/documents/ollama/DeepSeek-R1-Distill-Qwen-1.5B/" --outfile "C:/Users/<username>/documents/ollama/DeepSeek-R1-Distill-Qwen-1.5B-q8_0.gguf" --outtype q8_0
 ````

 Notice in this conversion, the model is stored in my `ollama` folder, which is then convert to q8_0; this is preferable for me due to the capacity of my PC.
 The converted form of the model is then stored in the same folder but with a different name `DeepSeek-R1-Distill-Qwen-1.5B-q8_0.gguf`

 After this is done, open the folder where the converted model is stored; new form should have the extension `.gguf` attached to it